readbeyond/aeneas/wiki/TESTING.md

 ### Release Process

-Before releasing a new version of ``aeneas``, all tests (regular, tools, long, network) are run on **all**
+Before releasing a new version of ``aeneas``, all tests (regular, tools, long, benchmark, network) are run on **all**
 [supported platforms and Python interpreters](https://github.com/readbeyond/aeneas/blob/master/wiki/PLATFORMS.md).